dns-violations/dnsflagday/2020/index.md

 ----------------------

 This web site and some aspects of DNS Flag Day 2020 are works in progress.
-- The _exact date_ for the 2020 DNS Flag Day is not yet determined.
+- The _exact date_ for the 2020 DNS Flag Day is not yet determined, but is likely to be 2020-10-31, per https://github.com/dns-violations/dnsflagday/issues/139 .

 Nevertheless, the technical requirements are already clear enough that operators and developers can start preparing by testing and fixing their